Miki Dora: Life

+In 1958, Dora acted as stunt double for actor James Darren in the surf themed movie Gidget.

 Dora's signature surfboard, released in 1966, became the biggest selling surfboard in history, and again on its re-release 25 years later.
 The visibility of surfers such as Dora as well as the impact of the book Gidget meant many new surfers were starting to surf and thus crowding out existing surfers such as Dora.
 This sudden influx of surfers caused Dora to decry the masses both in person and in advertisements for his surfboards, one of which features Dora being crucified on two of his boards.

-He decided to leave the U.S. in 1970 and lived around the world spending a majority of his time in France and South Africa.
+He decided to leave the U.S. in 1974 and lived around the world spending a majority of his time in France and, in the '80s, South Africa.
 After he returned to the US from France in 1981, he was subsequently arrested by the FBI for violating his parole by leaving the country in 1975 after pleading guilty to writing a bad check for the purchase of ski equipment.
 While serving time for that, he was sentenced to six months in federal prison after a Denver grand jury indicted him for credit card fraud in 1982.

 Despite his perceived mistrust towards the commercialization of surfing, Dora did enter into a profit sharing arrangement with Greg Noll to release a limited number of Miki Dora "da cat" surfboards, during which time he created magazine advertisements promoting the boards.

+Author David Rensin who wrote Dora's biography, surfboard designer Dale Velzy, and surf champion.

 He died at his father's home in Montecito, California, on January 3, 2002, at age 67 from pancreatic cancer.

-Accusations of racism

-Surfing books often focus only on Dora's heroic and charismatic side.
-Dora was also known for being surly and standoffish.
-He was also referred to as a bigot and a white supremacist.
-Notably, he painted a swastika on his surfboard at least once.
-Dora's idea of "localism" - that the waves belonged to those who grew up near them, and outsiders deserved violence to be kept away - has also been criticized as terrible and de facto racist.

-Nat Young, world surfing champion in 1966 and 1970, knew Dora.
-As Young told an interviewer: “Dora's take is push the black man under.
-He's a supreme racist, always has been.
-Dora moved to South Africa in the 1970s and was an ardent supporter of the apartheid.
-When I was younger, I believed it was all just in mirth, that he was just jivin’ it all; but no, he believes absolutely in white supremacy.”